fluxtah/ask/README.md

 ## Assistant Kommander (ALPHA)
 **Assistant Kommander** (ASK) is a Kotlin-based application that brings OpenAI Assistants to the console.
 Developers can talk to AI assistants directly from the terminal, allowing for quick access to information and assistance.

-Assistants are installed as plugins allowing developers to share and create their own assistants.
-The application is designed to be extensible and easy to use.
+Assistants can be created and installed as plugins allowing developers to share and create their own assistants.

 ```bash
  ░▒▓██████▓▒░ ░▒▓███████▓▒░▒▓█▓▒░░▒▓█▓▒░